Working out a budget

 - Community Accountancy Self Help (CASH): a useful website with factsheets covering a wide range of financial matters, including budgets

-- CAPlus Community Accounting: also has a lot of useful information about managing your finances, including a section for small groups with a simple accounts template.
+- CAPlus Community Accounting: also has a lot of useful guidance about managing your finances, including a simple accounts template.

 - Charity Accounting (Office of the Scottish Charity Regulator (OSCR))